 The Bodhrán is similar to those frame drums distributed widely across northern African from the middle east and has cognates in instruments used for Arabic music and the musical traditions of the Mediterranean region.

 The origin of the instrument may have been from the skin trays used in Ireland for carrying peat.
 The earliest bodhrán may have simply been a skin stretched across a wood frame without any means of attachment.

 How to Play The Bodhrán

-The drum is usually played in a seated position, held vertically on the player’s thigh.
-Its supported by his/her upper body and arm, usually on the left side, for a right-handed player.
-The hand is placed on the inside of the skin where it controls the tension and therefore the pitch and timbre.
+The drum is mostly played in a seated position, held vertically on the player’s thigh.
+It’s supported by his/her upper body and arm, usually on the left side, for a right-handed player.
+The hand is placed on the inside of the skin controlling the tension and therefore the pitch and timbre.
 By applying varying amounts of pressure and also the amount of surface area being played, with the back of the hand against the crossbar, if present.

-The drum is struck with the other arm and is played either with the bare hand or with a lathe-turned piece of wood called a “bone”, “tipper”, “beater”, or “cipín”.
+The drum is struck with the other arm and played either with the bare hand or with a lathe-turned piece of wood called a “bone”, “tipper”, “beater”, or “cipín”.